Rayc940/ece5160-fast-robot/lab1/lab.md

 - Sent: `HiHello`
 - Received: `Robot says -> HiHello :)`

 The code shown below uses RobotCommand: get_next_value() to extract the received string into a character array.
-An EString object is then used to construct the response by appending multiple string components before sending the final array through the BLE string characteristic.
+An EString object is then used to construct the response by appending multiple string components.
 The response is printed to serial monitor for verification.

 ```cpp
 case ECHO: